TritonDataCenter/triton-origin-image/README.md

 ## tl;dr

-- This repo builds one or more "triton-origin-$pkgsrcArch-$originVer@$version" images and publishes them to updates.joyent.com.
+- This repo builds one or more "triton-origin-$pkgsrcArch-$originVer@$version" images, e.g. "triton-origin-multiarch-15.4.1@1.0.0", and publishes them to updates.joyent.com.
+(See the "Building triton-origin images" section below.)
 - After sanity testing, those images are "released" for use by Triton/Manta components.
 (See the "Releasing triton-origin images" section below.)
 - A Triton/Manta core component, say VMAPI, uses one of these images as the origin image on which "vmapi" images are built.

-## Details
+(See the "How to use triton-origin images" section below.)

+## How to use triton-origin images

+TODO: Notes for how Triton/Manta components should choose a triton-origin flavour, and find a current UUID; and any other implications, like the `NODE_PREBUILD_IMAGE` value in their Makefile.

+## Development of triton-origin images

 The triton-origin images to be built are defined in [images.json](./images.json).
 This set should remain small to avoid having a